opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 To upload a custom model to OpenSearch, you need to prepare it outside of your OpenSearch cluster.
 You can use a current model or train a new model depending on your needs.

+### Model support

+As of OpenSearch 2.4, the model serving framework only supports text embedding models without GPU acceleration.

 ### Model format

 To use a model in OpenSearch, you'll need to export the model into a portable format.
-As of 2.4, OpenSearch only supports [torchscript](https://pytorch.org/docs/stable/jit.html).
-Furthermore, the model serving framework only support the t
+As of 2.4, OpenSearch only supports [torchscript](https://pytorch.org/docs/stable/jit.html) format.

 ### Model size

 Most deep-learning models are over 100 MBs, making it difficult to fit the model into a single document.
 OpenSearch splits the model file into smaller chunks to store in an ML index.
 When allocating ML or data nodes for your OpenSearch cluster, be aware of the size of your model to prevent any downtime when making inferences.

 ## Upload model to OpenSearch